biona001/Virtual-Cell-Challenge-2026/README.md

 + Model 2: Search existing CRISPRi data for the best matched NTC, and hope that data have the 300 targets perturbed
 + Model 3: Public method (Concept bottleneck models, SquiDiff, models from last year, etc)
 + Model 4: Our own thing

++ Find good existing generative models for gene expressions (not necessary in the perturbed setting, for control genes is enough)

 ## Important things to consider